casdoor/casdoor-website/docs/how-to-connect/single-sign-out.md

 ## How SSO Logout Works

-When the SSO logout endpoint is called, Casdoor performs the following actions:
+Casdoor supports two logout modes controlled by the `logoutAll` parameter:

+**Full SSO Logout** (default, when `logoutAll=true` or not specified):

 1. **Delete all active sessions**: All active sessions for the user across all applications in the organization are terminated
 2. **Expire all access tokens**: All access tokens that were issued to the user are immediately invalidated
 3. **Clear the current session**: The user's current session and authentication state are cleared
-4. **Send logout notifications**: Notification providers configured in the user's signup application receive the logout event
+4. **Send logout notifications**: Notification providers receive the logout event with all session IDs and token hashes

 This ensures that the user is completely logged out from all integrated applications and cannot access any resources without re-authenticating.

+**Session-Level Logout** (when `logoutAll=false`):

+1. **Delete current session**: Only the current session is terminated
+2. **Clear current authentication state**: The user's current session and token are cleared
+3. **Send targeted notification**: Notification providers receive the logout event with only the current session ID

+This allows users to logout from a specific device or browser while remaining logged in on other sessions.
+This is useful when users share accounts across multiple devices or have concurrent sessions they want to manage individually.

 ### Logout Notifications

 When SSO logout occurs, Casdoor automatically notifies all notification providers configured in the application where the user registered.
-This allows your application to respond immediately by invalidating local sessions and clearing cached data.
+The notifications now include session-level information and cryptographic signatures for security.

 Each notification provider receives a POST request with the following payload: